cedric-pessan/multiint/README.md

 Limitations
 -----------

-* Currently, the library expects that compiler provide a 128 bits integer type to store temporary results.
-In practice, it means the only copatible compilers are gcc and clang on 64 bits targets.
-This will be fixed in future revisions by defining a custom basic 128 bits type.
+* The library uses the compiler provided __int128 type when available.
+It is known to be available in gcc and clang.
+When this type is not available, an local basic implementation is used that may be slower.

 * The number of bits of the integer must be a multiple a 64.
 Using another length will issue a compiler error.